neu-se/CS4530-Fall-2023/tutorials/week1-typescript.md

 Variables can be declared in Typescript using one of 3 keywords:

-*   _var_:  var declarations are accessible anywhere within their containing function, module, namespace, or global scope - all which we’ll go over later on - regardless of the containing block.
+*   _var_:  `var`` declarations are accessible anywhere within their containing function, module, namespace, or global scope - all which we’ll go over later on - regardless of the containing block.
 Some people call this var-scoping or function-scoping.
 Parameters are also function scoped.
-*   _let_: When a variable is declared using let, it uses what some call lexical-scoping or block-scoping.
-Unlike variables declared with var whose scopes leak out to their containing function, block-scoped variables are not visible outside of their nearest containing block.
+*   _let_: When a variable is declared using `let`, it uses what some call lexical-scoping or block-scoping.
+Unlike variables declared with `var` whose scopes leak out to their containing function, block-scoped variables are not visible outside of their nearest containing block.
-*   _const_: They are like let declarations but, as their name implies, their value cannot be changed once they are bound.
-In other words, they have the same scoping rules as let, but you can’t re-assign to them.
+*   _const_: They are like `let` declarations but, as their name implies, their value cannot be changed once they are bound.
+In other words, they have the same scoping rules as `let`, but you can’t re-assign to them.

 The syntax of declarations is as below:
 ```ts